Identitarian movement: United Kingdom

-Nordics
+Scandinavia

 In Sweden, the organisation Nordiska förbundet (active from 2004 to 2010), which founded the online encyclopedia Metapedia in 2006, promoted Identitarianism.

 The influence of Identitarian theories has been noted in the Sweden Democrats' slogan "We are also a people!".

 Other European groups

 The origin of the Italian chapter Generazione Identitaria dates from 2012.

 The founder of the far-right Croatian party Generation of Renovation has stated that it was originally formed in 2017 as that country's version of the alt-right and Identitarian movements.

 The separatist party Som Catalans claims to defend the "identity of Catalonia" against "Spanish colonialism and the migrant invasion", as well as the "islamisation" of the Spanish autonomous community.
 Similar stances are also found in Spanish nationalist parties, such as Identitarios, which align themselves with the European Identity and Democracy Party.

 In Belgium, in 2018, the State Security Service saw the rise of Schild & Vrienden in the context of Identitarian groups emerging throughout Europe.
 A Europol terror report mentioned Soldaten van Odin and the defunct group La Meute.

 In the Netherlands, Identitair Verzet was founded in 2012.
 Its main goal is "preservation of the national identity".
 Training their members at camps in France, their protests in the Netherlands attract tens of participants.

 In Flanders, the website Voorpost is an ethnic nationalist (volksnationalist) group founded by Karel Dillen in 1976 as a splinter from the People's Union.
 Voorpost pursues an irredentist ideal of a Greater Netherlands, a nation state that would unite all Dutch-speaking territories in Europe.
 The organisation has staged rallies on various topics, against Islam and mosques, against leftist organizations, against drugs, against pedophilia, and against socialism.

 The Hungarian chapter, Identitesz, merged into Force and Determination in 2017.